exhibit mural

 Renovations

-Legacy Reimagined, History Activated at the National Civil Rights Museum
+Legacy Reimagined, History Activated

-When the National Civil Rights Museum’s Legacy Building reopens in Spring 2026, it will usher visitors into an urgent and immersive journey through the unfinished business of civil rights.
+When the National Civil Rights Museum’s Legacy Building reopens, it will usher visitors into an urgent and immersive journey through the unfinished business of civil rights.
 What once served as the Lorraine Motel’s opposite façade now becomes the movement’s modern-day front line, deeply rooted in the final chapter of Dr. Martin Luther King Jr.’s mission laid out in his 1967 book Where Do We Go from Here: Chaos or Community?
 Through five powerful thematic galleries, poverty, education, housing, gender equity, and nonviolence, visitors are invited to explore the structural inequalities Dr. King warned of and how those injustices still shape American life today.

 What sets this renovation apart is its rich and timely examination of civil and human rights movements since Dr. King’s assassination.
 The exhibitions delve into pivotal moments and strategies that shaped the decades following 1968, including the rise and resonance of the Poor People’s Campaign both then and now.
 A dedicated gallery explores the investigations into King’s assassination, including newly uncovered documents and longstanding conspiracy theories that continue to raise critical questions about justice and accountability.